 Get the data you need for your daily tasks, dig deeper into your data, and track the progress of your segments’ performance!

-Business Suite users can set up an unlimited number of segments, and basic suite users can set up to 10 segments
+Business Suite users can set up to 100 segments, and basic suite users can set up to 10 segments.

 Figure 1: Segments

 Log in to your Ryte project, and in the Search Success navigation you will see "Segments" under "Keywords" and under "Pages", for keyword segments and page segments respectively.

 Figure 2: Navigation in Search Success

 If you would like to create a page segment, click on "segments" below "pages."
 Click on "Segments" and "Create new segment" in the top right-hand corner.

 Figure 3: Creating new segments

 You will then have a choice of creating segments based on certain rules.
 In this example, I will create a segment for the subdirectory "wiki" for the countries US and GB.